Switch (band): Later years

-Shortly after the DeBarge brothers left Switch to mentor their younger siblings in the group DeBarge, and lead singer Ingram left to pursue a solo career, Switch took on new vocalists and musicians: singer Renard Gallo, Gonzales Ozen, and bassist Phil Upchurch Jr. This configuration of Switch signed with Total Experience (home of their contemporaries the Gap Band) and recorded a final album Am I Still Your Boyfriend in 1984, breaking up later that year.
+Shortly after the DeBarge brothers left Switch to mentor their younger siblings in the group DeBarge, and lead singer Ingram left to pursue a solo career, Switch took on new vocalists and musicians: singer Renard Gallo, Gonzales Ozen, and bassist Phil Upchurch Jr. This configuration of Switch signed with Total Experience Records (home of their contemporaries the Gap Band) and recorded a final album Am I Still Your Boyfriend? in 1984, breaking up later that year.

-In 1985, Switch reformed with Williams and all new members, getting little traction.
+In 1985, Switch reformed with Williams and all new members (Watters, Hawkins, Meyers, Carbaugh), getting little traction.

 In 1991, Motown released a greatest hits compilation album by the band.
 A similar version on the 20th Century Masters series released more recently is all that remains in print of this band.

-Former lead singer Bobby DeBarge died of AIDS-related complications in Grand Rapids, Michigan on August 16, 1995, at age 39.
+Former lead singer Bobby DeBarge died of AIDS-related complications in Grand Rapids, Michigan on August 16, 1995, at the age of 39.

-Switch has since reunited, featuring original members founder/leader Williams, Fluellen, Ingram, original sessions/on stage guitarist Michael McGloiry, and new lead vocalist Akili Nickson.
+Switch has since reunited, featuring original members founder/leader Williams, Fluellen, Ingram, original sessions/on-stage guitarist Michael McGloiry, new lead vocalist Akili Nickson and drummer Tefere Hazy.

 Former bass guitar player and backup singer Tommy DeBarge died on October 21, 2021, at age 64.

+On April 14, 2025, it was announced on the official Stone City Band Facebook page that Eddie Fluellen had died.
+At one point in his career Fluellen served as the musical director for the Stone City Band.